 Advisory: Registered as an apprentice in a stateapproved apprenticeship program.

-Course provides apprentices with application of advanced mathematical functions, standard units of measure, conversion of measurement from one type of unit to another (US Standard/Metric), and calculation of squares and square roots used in layouts as they relate to building construction.
+Course provides apprentices with application of advanced mathematical functions, standard unit course provides apprentices with application of advanced mathematical functions, standard units of measure, conversion of measurement from one type of unit to another (US Standard/Metric), and calculation of squares and square roots used in layouts as they relate to building construction.
 (FT)